49. NTNIC Poll Mode Driver

 txqs parameter [int]

-Specify number of Tx queues to use:
+Number of Tx queues to use.
+Example:

 -a <domain>:<bus>:00.0,rxqs=4,txqs=4By default, the value is set to 1.